Charities Conference

 Peter Herbert

 Peter qualified as a Chartered Accountant with an international accountancy firm before working in industry.
 He has over 20 years of training experience.
 He writes and presents technical updates for firms of accountants and qualified accountants of private and listed companies.
 Peter specialises in financial reporting, auditing and practice regulation.
-Peter also regularly carries out compliance reviews for firms of accountants which provides him with an invaluable insight into the practical financial reporting and auditing issues that they face.
+Peter also regularly carries out compliance reviews for firms of accountants, which provides him with an invaluable insight into the practical financial reporting and auditing issues that they face.

 James Hurst

+James joined Mercia in October 2022 as VAT trainer and consultant.
+His role involves writing technical material as well as devising and delivering VAT training courses.
 James has a wide experience of VAT and indirect tax, beginning his VAT career with HM Customs & Excise (as it then was) before moving to the private sector in 1995 and gaining his CTA qualification.
 Latterly, he had VAT partner and head of VAT roles in Grant Thornton and Mazars.
+James was actively involved with the Charity Tax Group for a number of years and has presented on VAT topics for the Charity Finance Group.

 Jon Daley